hanhanwu/Basic_But_Useful/RA_command_lines.md

     * Download the package manually (the url should be shown in the terminal), such as "https://yarnpkg.com/downloads/1.22.10/yarn-v1.22.10.tar.gz"
     * After successfuly downloading, run `mv Downloads/yarn-v1.22.10.tar.gz $(brew --cache -s yarn)`
     * Restart the brew install
-* Brew install specific python version
+* How to install multiple python versions
   * `brew unlink python` if you want to switch the existing python version to another one
   *  `brew install python@3.7`
   * `brew list | grep python`